There’s a reason why everyone is using LinkedIn.

-But LinkedIn is the social media platform for professionals and businesses.
-It’s where the movers and shakers go to find dance partners, and if you’re in B2B digital marketing, then you definitely want in on this conga line.
+It’s the social media platform for professionals and businesses.
+It’s where everyone goes to network and find business partners, so if you’re in B2B digital marketing, then you definitely want to join in.

-Whether you’re already utilizing LinkedIn or just getting in, this ultimate guide will help you unlock the potential of a platform with over half a billion—with a ‘B’—members.
+Whether you’re already utilizing LinkedIn or just getting in, this ultimate guide will help you unlock the potential of a platform with over half a billion members.

-Maybe you’re not too hip with it and don’t know that LinkedIn is the coolest of all the tomcats, but even if you do, some of LinkedIn’s statistics are pretty mind blowing and are worth mentioning.
+Maybe out of the loop, or you haven’t used the platform to its fullest potential, but some of LinkedIn’s statistics are pretty mind blowing and are worth mentioning.

 We mentioned earlier that there are over 500 million LinkedIn members, and of those, a whopping 260 million are actually active users, 40% of whom use LinkedIn daily.
-And these users aren’t your innocent grandmas, weird aunts, or distant cousins who share awful memes.
+And these users aren’t your strange, extended family members, like on Facebook.

 To top things off, for all the benefits that LinkedIn provides to businesses and digital marketers, competition for content impressions isn’t all that difficult.
 Only 3 million of the 500 million LinkedIn users share content on at least a weekly basis.

 That means that these 1%ers are enjoying more than their share of 9 billion impressions each week.
 Compare this to Facebook, where a whopping one third of their users share content weekly

 Simply put, there’s far less competition on LinkedIn for content.

 Marketers Get Full Use From It

 Studies show that 80% of B2B leads come from LinkedIn and that “94% of B2B marketers use LinkedIn to distribute content.”